NicoloMoretti/barracks/docs/scripting-guide.md

 Will print 0,1,2,3,4

 Be careful of infinite loops!
-If the condition is never false, Aoe2 will crash.
+If the condition never becomes false, Aoe2 will crash.

 If needed, loops can be nested inside each other.